 In Japan, they are treated maybe with too much respect, like more concentrating on those pieces of paper itself than on the value they carry.
 Is my impression correct?

 Of course not.
 Because I consider the customs in my country as normal, and everything what different as exotic travel experiences.

-That is the magic of travelling, because, after some trips, I understand that the world “normal” does not mean anything.
+That is the magic of traveling, because, after some trips, I understand that the world “normal” does not mean anything.
 In each country, “normal” is different.
 If I expect something to be “normal”, that means I do not expect everything to happen in the most convenient way, but just like at home.

 Sometimes I meet people who work in international companies or have business partners abroad.
 For them, all foreign countries seem not normal.
-Nor Western Europe, nor Asia, nor the United States, nor even neighbour Eastern European countries.
+Nor Western Europe, nor Asia, nor the United States, nor even neighbor Eastern European countries.
 All of them have crazy procedures and crazy accounting rules.
 But not us.

 It is not the right way of thinking.
 I am trying to get rid of the word “normal” now.
 Better to use “I like it” or “I am used to it”.

 I understand that I am used to many things.
-And what I am used to is not necessary the best way of doing things.
+And what I am used to is not necessarily the best way of doing things.
 So, let’s be open to new ideas, even if they are not normal!